weimutter6688/user-info/README.md

     *   Install Miniconda on the server.
     *   Install Git (`sudo apt install git` or `sudo yum install git`).
     *   (Recommended) Install Nginx (`sudo apt install nginx` or `sudo yum install nginx`) as a reverse proxy.
+    *   (If using PostgreSQL) Ensure PostgreSQL server is installed and running.

 2.  **Deploy Code:**
     *   SSH into your server.